-Fish cooked whole does not have to be turned.
+The whole fish does not have to be turned.
 Place the whole fish into the cooking compartment in swimming position with the dorsal fin facing upwards.
 Placing half a potato or a small oven-proof container in the stomach cavity of the fish will provide stability.